The Nativity Story: Production

 In January 2006, it was reported that New Line Cinema had acquired Nativity, a spec script based on the Nativity of Jesus centering on the virgin Mary by Mike Rich for development.
-Rich began writing the script in 2004 after seeing cover Time and Newsweek about the Nativity and feeling the story was a natural book end to The Passion of the Christ (whose success helped the film find backing) citing the story's themes of faith and hope as being timeless.
-The following month, New Line had hired Catherine Hardwicke to direct Nativity with the intention of fast tracking it for release during the holiday season of that year.
-In March of that year, Keisha Castle-Hughes had been cast as Mary.
+Rich began writing the script in 2004 after seeing covers Time and Newsweek about the Nativity and feeling the story's themes of faith and hope as being timeless.
+The success of Mel Gibson's The Passion of the Christ helped the film secure financial backing.
+New Line had hired Catherine Hardwicke to direct Nativity with the intention of fast tracking it for release during the holiday season of that year.

+In March 2006, Keisha Castle-Hughes had been cast as Mary.
 That same month, Shohreh Aghdashloo was cast as Elizabeth, mother of John the Baptist.
 By May, Oscar Isaac had been cast as Joseph and Alexander Siddig as the Archangel Gabriel.
-The film came as part of a wave by major studios to try and cater to the audience who made The Passion of the Christ so successful with Walt Disney Pictures and Walt Disney Pictures embracing the Christian aspects of The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and Sony's release of The Da Vinci Code (though the latter was noted to be more questioning of Divinity).
+The film was seen as part of a wave by Hollywood studios to try and cater to Christian audiences following the success of The Passion of the Christ.
+Walt Disney Pictures had previously begun production of The Chronicles of Narnia: The Lion, the Witch and the Wardrobe and Sony's had optioned The Da Vinci Code (though which was noted to be more questioning of Divinity).

-The film was shot in Matera and Craco, Italy, and Ouarzazate, Morocco.
+The film was shot in Matera, Craco, Cinecittà in Italy and Ouarzazate in Morocco.

+During filming it was discovered that Keisha Castle-Hughes had become pregnant at the age of sixteen.